Vargriym/full-stack-e-commerce-application/README.md

 This project aims to provide a convenient and efficient solution for managing and organizing users' grocery shopping experiences.
 It offers a user-friendly interface where you can easily browse through a wide range of products, add them to your virtual shopping cart, and seamlessly proceed to checkout.
 With features like personalized shopping lists and real-time inventory updates, this project is designed to simplify the user's grocery shopping process and enhance overall satisfaction.
-## Key Achievements
+## Features

-Implemented responsive design techniques, resulting in a mobile-friendly website that enhanced accessibility and convenience for users.
+- Personalized shopping lists.
+- Real-time inventory updates.
+- User-friendly interface.
+- Easily browse through a wide range of products.
+- Seamlessly proceed to checkout.

 ## Tech stack
+- Next 13

-- React JS
+- React
-- MobX
+- Sanity
 - Stripe
-- Universal Router
-- Vercel
+- Tailwind